itsnotjason/NodeGoat-Polaris/README.md

 ### Step 2:

-Make sure the requirements.txt file is placed in your working space root folder.
+Make sure the requirements.txt file is placed in your workspace root folder.

 ### Step 3:

-Make sure the .polaris-uploadandscan.py file is placed in your working space root folder.
+Make sure the .polaris-uploadandscan.py file is placed in your workspace root folder.

 ### Step 4: